Menu

 For those interested, get up at dawn to attend the morning prayer service where Eiheiji’s monks gather for the first prayers of the day.

-From Fukui, we leave the Sea of Japan coast by express train and head inland to Kyoto.
+From Fukui, you leave the Sea of Japan coast by express train and head inland to Kyoto.
 Established as capital in 794, Kyoto remains the cultural heart of Japan and home to 17 UNESCO World Heritage sites and a wealth of traditional craft boutiques, museums, galleries and restaurants.

-We gather for a relaxed dinner in the city’s heart.
+You gather for a relaxed dinner in the city’s heart.
 Many of Kyoto’s key temples, such as spectacular Kiyomizu Temple, are beautifully illuminated at night during the spring season – talk to your guide if you’d like more information.

-Kyoto (The Royal Park Hotel Kyoto Sanjo)
+Kyoto (The Royal Park Hotel Kyoto Sanjo or similar)

 Breakfast, Dinner